akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A chase?
 Mercy me.”
 Beatrice’s voice wavered, seeming to come from somewhere outside herself. *A commotion.
 The king caught Goosie.
 That was me.
 That was me.*

 She could feel the woman’s sharp gaze watching, measuring.
-Beatrice wriggled herself up against the backboard, behind John’s seat, and shut her eyes. *She does not know.
-It is not me.
-It cannot be me.
-Not me.
-Not at Stanwey.*
+Beatrice wriggled herself up against the backboard, behind John’s seat, and shut her eyes. *Not at Stanwey.*

-She pressed her forehead against the rough wood and tried to think of nothing, but the name *Stanwey* was like a prayer, and she repeated it until the cart rolled on and the voices faded into the clack of the ox‑pole and the grey dust of the road.
+She pressed her forehead against the rough wood, letting the vibration of the cart rattle through her teeth.
+She tried to think of nothing, but the rhythm of the wheels sounded like *Stan-wey.
+Stan-wey.* She watched until Rockingham Castle was swallowed up by the grey quarry-dust of the road, leaving only the steady clack of the ox‑pole and the voice of the wheels calling her home.

 ---